5 Tips to Become a Gantt Chart Expert Using Atlassian Confluence

 Milestones are key events of a project.
-The team is not able to proceed if the milestone is incomplete.
-To display the milestones on your chart, you can insert the additional small table into one macro body.
+The team is only able to proceed if the milestone is complete.
+You can insert the additional small table into one macro body to display the milestones on your chart.
 Do this in the edit mode.

 After that, choose the settings.

 The milestones are marked with an asterisk.
-When you hover over the asterisks, you can see the detailed milestones’ descriptions.
+You can see the detailed milestone descriptions when you hover over the asterisks.

 Don’t forget about planned activities

-You can also mark the key activities of the project on the chart to prioritize them and to collaborate more effectively.
+You can also mark the project’s key activities on the chart to prioritize them and collaborate more effectively.

 All you need to do is insert the events table into one macro body and set additional labels and values columns in the chart settings.
 The app allows you to add the “today” event.